skybber/JInjector/README.md

 ## Usage

-To get started, add JInjector as a Java agent when launching your JVM:
+To get started, add jinjector as a Java agent when launching your JVM:

 ```
 -javaagent:jinjector=patch=patch_file1.hswp,patch=patch_file2.hswp